kptdev/kpt/docs/ROADMAP.md

 allowed functions.
 The function catalog has received additional functions, examples and help.
 Please visit the [function catalog] for further information.

-## In Progress

 ### 7. Targeting resources in `kpt fn` commands

 Users want to invoke a kpt function (imperatively and declaratively) on a subset of resources in the package by selecting them on the basis of GVKNN, package-path, file path etc. For example, set work-load identity annotation on all Kubernetes Service Account resources in this package [Tracker](https://github.com/GoogleContainerTools/kpt/issues/2015).
 **Estimated release date:** Last week of September 2021.

+## In Progress

-### 8. Integrate kpt with Cloud Code
+### 8. Metrics for kpt

-One of the major areas of investment is to integrate [Cloud Code](https://cloud.google.com/code) with kpt to provide package authoring assistance.
-Users can author Kptfile and functionConfig files with features like auto-complete and error detection.
-This significantly improves the discoverability of Kptfile schema, catalog functions and their functionConfigs.
-**Estimated release date:** Last week of September 2021 for Kptfile schema integration, function catalog integration will be released by mid of November 2021.
+We need a way to measure the adoption of kpt.
+This will help us understand the current impact of kpt and help us identify the areas where we can improve.
+Measuring KCC resources under management(RUM) is the primary goal of this work. **Estimated completion date:** End of November 2021.
+This will be an ongoing effort and other metrics about GKE cluster resources, site visits etc. will be implemented in the near future.

-### 9. Pre/Post processing step in `kpt fn render`
+### 9. Merging pipeline section during `kpt pkg update`

-We need a way to pre(/post) process inputs(/outputs) involved in customizing the package or any of its sub-packages before(/after) invoking the function pipeline [Tracker](https://github.com/GoogleContainerTools/kpt/issues/2419). e.g. Use-case to propagate common setters values in the package hierarchy before rendering the package resources.
-**Estimated release date:** Mid of November 2021.

-### 10. Improve functionConfig UX

-Package publishers want to provide command driven instructions (semi-automated) to configure a package that makes the user-guide/examples easy to follow. e.g. Porcelain to set values in functionConfig or generate functionConfig.
+Currently, `kpt pkg update` doesn't merge pipeline section in the Kptfile as expected.
+The fact that pipeline section is non-associative list with defined ordering makes it very difficult to merge with upstream counterpart.
+This is forcing users to use setters and discouraging them from declaring other functions in the pipeline as they will be deleted during `kpt pkg update`.
+Merging pipeline correctly will reduce huge amount of friction in declaring new functions which in turn helps to avoid excessive parameterization. **Estimated completion date:** End of December 2021.

+### 10. Best practices for kpt with idiomatic package examples

+We need to publish best practices to use kpt inorder to create and use kpt packages.
+This will help users to understand the right way of using kpt.
+These best practice guidelines should be backed by idiomatic kpt package examples.
+These packages should be designed reflecting the best practices, easily discoverable and simple to understand.
-**Estimated release date:** End of October 2021.
+This is an ongoing effort.
+For best practices guide **Estimated completion date:** End of November 2021.

-Package consumers should be able to detect configuration errors early before the package is assumed to be ready. e.g. Introduce validation for functionConfig.
-**Estimated release date:** End of November 2021.
+Idiomatic package examples **Estimated completion date:** End of December 2021.

 ### 11. Improve Function Authoring Experience